Classically presents with megaloblastic anaemia, but can also present with peripheral neuropathy and neuropsychiatric complaints.

 Methylmalonic acid and homocysteine levels may help to diagnose vitamin B12 deficiency at an early, asymptomatic state.

-High-dose oral therapy may be as effective as parenteral vitamin B12 in the treatment of vitamin B12 deficiency.
+Treatment with high-dose oral vitamin B12 therapy may be as effective as intramuscular vitamin B12 therapy.

 Vitamin B12 deficiency is a common condition that can manifest with neurological, psychiatric, and haematological disorders.
-It is an essential vitamin, and deficiency generally occurs with inadequate absorption or lack of dietary vitamin B12.
+Vitamin B12 is an essential vitamin, and deficiency generally occurs with inadequate absorption or lack of dietary intake.
 While severe deficiency can cause permanent neurological damage, earlier manifestations are generally subtle or asymptomatic.

 RCO declares that he has no competing interests.